stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

   (Append (FieldError 3 3 "abc") (FieldError 4 2 "256")))
 ```

-It is pretty amazing, how we wrote dozens of lines of
+It is pretty amazing how we wrote dozens of lines of
 code, always being guided by the type- and totality
-checkers, arriving eventually at function for parsing
+checkers, arriving eventually at a function for parsing
 properly typed CSV tables with automatic line numbering and
 error accumulation, all of which just worked on first try.